cleesmith/goweb/README.md

 * yes, you're right, a simple ```git pull``` works too
   - assuming your website/blog uses git source control
 * simple is always best -- KisS -- ranDom capitaliZation is underRated
+* goweb is not web nirvana or even life changing, but:
+  - I have often needed a simple web server for various reasons
+  - now I have a nice portable web server with no dependencies
+  - ok, it's lesser nirvana

 ***